2000Arion/gsc-docs/CONTRIBUTING.md

 ## How to Contribute

+> [!TIP]
+> Basic knowledge of Markdown and the special features of Markdown in Docusaurus are helpful for creating appealing contributions in the documentation.

 ### Issues

 Use the [Issues](https://github.com/2000Arion/gsc-docs/issues/new/choose) tab to report bugs or suggest enhancements.
 We provide templates for both: